connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a Traffic Ticket in Connecticut

 Electing to plead "Not Guilty" is an exercise of your right to contest the ticket and request a trial.
-To do this, check option 2 on the reverse of the ticket, sign the ticket and send it to the Connecticut CIB.
+To do this, check option 2 on the reverse of the ticket, sign the ticket, and send it to the Connecticut CIB.
 You may receive a notice of transfer indicating your case has been transferred to court and, subsequently, a court appearance date.
 When your "Not Guilty" plea is received, CIB may transfer your case to the Superior court for the location where the ticket was issued.
-The local court may send you a notice of your hearing with the date and time as well as the name and location of the court.
+The local court may send you a notice of your hearing with the date and time, as well as the name and location of the court.

 What to Expect in Connecticut Traffic Court

 You may be eligible for an Online Ticket Review Program, which may enable you to plead not guilty and have a prosecutor review your case.
-To participate in this program, you enter your ticket information on the CIB website; you may receive instructions on how to submit a narrative and any supporting documents for the prosecutor (State Attorney) to review, and you may be notified when a decision is reached.
+To participate in this program, enter your ticket information on the CIB website; you will likely receive instructions on how to submit a narrative and any supporting documents for the prosecutor (State Attorney) to review, and you may be notified when a decision is reached.
 The prosecutor can choose to:

 • Dispose of your ticket and release you from all penalties.